Inclusion@Work Index 2023-2024

 This infographic delves into the reasons both people and businesses benefit from more inclusive workplaces.

 To request an accessible alternative format of any document, please email admin@dca.org.au.
 Please let us know which format you need and for which document.
-While DCA will do it’s best to provide you with the alternative you need, please be aware that not all formats may be available.
+While DCA will do its best to provide you with the alternative you need, please be aware that not all formats may be available.

 Key findings in 2023-2024: